jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

     use GuzzleHttp\Promise;
     use GuzzleHttp\Promise\RejectedPromise;

-    // This function CREATES a credential provider. public static function env()
+    // This function CREATES a credential provider public static function env()
     {
-        // This function IS the credential provider. return function () {
+        // This function IS the credential provider return function () {
             // Use credentials from environment variables, if available
             $key = getenv(self::ENV_KEY);